syncfusion-content/install-docs/Common/Essential-Studio/Patches/Patches.md

    ![](Installing-a-Patch-Setup_images/Installing-a-Patch-Setup_img5.png)

-   > Note: The patch is installed on your computer, and a dialog box appears when the installation is complete.
+   N> The patch is installed on your computer, and a dialog box appears when the installation is complete.